Our Recommendations For Best Lion’s Mane—At A Glance

 Four Sigmatic Mushroom Coffee is great if you’re looking for creative focus and improved cognitive function.
 Four Sigmatic’s mushrooms are USDA-certified organic, extracted from wild forests and mushroom farms.
 Simply brew this coffee in your preferred fashion and drink.
 Users love this coffee because it actually tastes like coffee; you wouldn’t guess from the flavor that it contains mushrooms.

 This coffee is dosed low at 250 mg each of lion’s mane and chaga.
 However, the combination of the two with caffeine can act as a mild cognitive and mood enhancer.
 Again, probably not a big long-term neurogenesis booster but great in the short term.

 Teeccino Lion’s Mane Mushroom Tea mixes 300mg of lion’s mane with 300mg of rhodiola rosea in each packet, ready for you to brew a tasty lion’s mane mushroom elixir.
 300mg is a low dose of lion’s mane, but probably not insignificant enough to notice effects.

 Rhodiola is an adaptogenic herb which simultaneously helps the body react to stress and reduces anxiety.
 The combination of lion’s mane with rhodiola will help uplift your mood, though the boost to neurogenesis will likely be minimal.

-Best Lion’s Mane Mushroom Coffee
+Best Lion’s Mane Mushroom Tincture

 Maui Herbs Lion’s Mane Tincture extract is a convenient way to boost cognitive health on the move.
 It contains about 233 mg of lion’s mane per ml, meaning you’ll want to take several droppers a day to reach an effective dosage.
 Users find this tincture very potent; anecdotally, they experienced a clarified mind following regular consumption.